 There are many types of roofing materials out there.
 Let’s take a look at the advantages and disadvantages of each.

-· Cost—The shingle roof is the most economical in comparison to the metal roof and to the slate/tile option.
-Depending on the options, a shingle roof can literally be 50% cheaper than metal and literally a drop in the bucket compared to a slate or tile roof.
+- Cost —The shingle roof is the most economical in comparison to the metal roof and the slate/tile option.
+Depending on the options, a shingle roof can be 50% cheaper than metal and a drop in the bucket compared to a slate or tile roof.

-· Speed of Installation—The install time on a roofing project can vary because of size, steepness, and the number of layers that need to be torn off.
+- Speed of Installation —The installation time on a roofing project can vary because of size, steepness, and the number of layers that need to be torn off.
 Install time can be anywhere from 1-3 days.

-· Lifetime Cost—Life spans of a shingle roof vary from roof to roof and region to region.
+- Lifetime Cost—The life spans of a shingle roof vary from roof to roof and region to region.
 However, the cost of maintenance is minimal.
 The first 10-15 years after a new roof is installed, zero maintenance will be needed.
-After that 10-15 year point, it is a good idea to have the roof inspected every couple of years if you are located in an area that has frequent storms.
+After that 10–15-year point, it is a good idea to have the roof inspected every couple of years if you are located in an area that has frequent storms.
 If not, a roof inspection may be a good idea every 5 years after that initial inspection.

-· Looks—Not everyone may like the look of metal, but overall a metal roof looks really sharp.
+- Looks—Not everyone may like the look of metal, but overall, a metal roof looks sharp.
 Depending on the manufacturer, a 30-year warranty could be provided against fading of the color.

-· Cost—Between the increase in labor and materials, a metal roof can easily double the cost of a shingle roof.
-The cost over a 50-year period can equal out since you might have to replace the shingle roof a second time.
+- Cost—Between the increase in labor and materials, a metal roof can easily double the cost of a shingle roof.
+The cost over 50 years can equal out since you might have to replace the shingle roof a second time.
 However, the original price of the metal roof turns many away.

 Tile or Slate Roof